nagamani-anangi/DATABASE-MIGRATION-TASK3/README.md

 3. Data import into PostgreSQL using the `COPY` command or modified `SQL` files.
 4. Data verification and consistency checks to ensure integrity.

-This concludes the migration process.
-The data is now available in PostgreSQL with full integrity.

----

-Let me know if you need further modifications or clarifications!